haxsaw/hikaru/docs/crd.rst

 Each of these classes provides specific capabilities:

-- ``HikaruBase`` provides all the foundation machinery to integrate a derived class into the Hikaru runtime, as well as providing a number of common capabilites such as duplication, merging, rendering into different forms, etc. See
+- ``HikaruBase`` provides all the foundation machinery to integrate a derived class into the Hikaru runtime, as well as providing a number of common capabilities such as duplication, merging, rendering into different forms, etc. See
 - ``HikaruDocumentBase``, which is a subclass of ``HikaruBase``, adds some additional capability to allow a class to serve as a 'topmost' class for a K8s resource.
 So for example, a Pod is topmost class